nus-cs2103-AY1920S1/duke/docs/README.md

 Examples:

-* `event CCA interview /from 28/9 1930 to 28/9 1945` +
+* `event CCA interview /from 28/9 1930 to 28/9 1945`\
 Adds the task `[E][x] CCA interview (from: 28/09/2019 0730 PM to 28/09/2019 0745 PM)` to your task list.

 ### Listing all tasks : `list`

-Shows a list of all persons in the address book. +
+Shows a list of all persons in the address book.\
 Format: `list`

 ### Deleting a task : `delete`

-Deletes a existing task from the task list. +
+Deletes a existing task from the task list.\
 Format: `delete <index>`

 Examples:

-* `delete 1` +
+* `delete 1`\
 Deletes the 1st task in the task list.

 ### Marking a task as done: `done`

-Marks a task as done in the task list. +
+Marks a task as done in the task list.\
 Format: `done <index>`

 Examples:

-* `done 1` +
+* `done 1`\
 Marks the 1st task in the task list as done.

 ### Finding tasks by description: `find`

-Finds tasks whose description contain the given keyword/phrase. +
+Finds tasks whose description contain the given keyword/phrase.\
 Format: `find <keyword>`

 ****